bakonaanlong/Conversational_agent/README.md

 - `langchain`: Framework for building LLM applications
 - `python-dotenv`: Environment variable management

-## Security Notes

-- Never commit your `.env` file to version control
-- Keep your OpenAI API key confidential
-- Add `.env` to your `.gitignore` file

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.